-Total costs for park improvements, acquisition, and development are estimated to be approximately \$143,789 for FY06.
+Total costs for park improvements and development are estimated to be approximately \$143,789 for FY06.
+There is no anticipated parkland acquisition in FY06.
 This value is based upon the capital improvements and operations identified in the FY06 Parks and CIP Budgets.